-a) Credit risk
+a) Credit Risk

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 Credit risk is attributable to cash, restricted cash and amounts receivable.
 Cash and restricted cash are held with large Canadian banks or brokerages.
 Management believes the risk of loss to be remote.
-The Company's amounts receivable is primarily comprised of amounts owing from the Government of Canada for input tax credits receivable.
+The Company's amounts receivable is primarily comprised of amounts owing from Dulac Mining for royalty payments (Note 7(a)) and the Government of Canada for input tax credits receivable.
 Accordingly, the Company does not believe it is subject to significant credit risk.

-b) Liquidity risk
+b) Liquidity Risk

-The liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 The Company manages its liquidity risk through careful management of its financial obligations in relation to its cash position.
-Using budgeting processes, the Company manages its liquidity requirements based on expected cash flow to ensure there are adequate funds to meet the short term obligations during the year.
+Using budgeting processes, the Company manages its liquidity requirements based on expected cash flow to ensure there are adequate funds to meet the short-term obligations during the year.
+The Company is subject to liquidity risk.

-c) Market risk
+c) Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: